davidmreed/dedupe_trees/README.md

 Here's what `dedupe.py` will do:

   - Scan the directory trees `~/source_1` and `~/source_2` for duplicate files. `dedupe.py` makes two passes across each source, using file size in bytes to identify potential duplicates and the SHA-512 hash to confirm potentials.
+Zero-byte files are ignored.
   - For each group of duplicate files, evaluate the `source-order` and `mod-date` resolvers, in that order.
     - The `source-order` resolver will prefer duplicated files found in a source specified earlier on the command line.
     - The `mod-date` resolver, with the `desc` modifier, will prefer the most recent copy of duplicated files.